elisamartin/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+-`describe()` is used as a header and to group related tests together, while `it()` is for a specific unit test and contains the actual `expect()` test

-1. What is the point of `Test Driven Development`?
+2. What is the point of `Test Driven Development`?
 What do you think about this approach?

+-TDD help us to avoid tecnical debt as the application grows, also help us think of different ways to solve the problems we want the app to solve

-1. Mention three types of automated tests.
+3. Mention three types of automated tests.
+Unit testing, component testing, end to end testing

 ## Project Set Up